danog/MadelineProtoDocs/old_docs/API_docs_v75/constructors/phoneCallDiscardReasonMissed.md

-Phone call discard reason missed
+The phone call was missed